TCS, Infosys, Wipro, HCL Tech, TechM shares: What Accenture's Q2 results, layoffs suggest

 Accenture has trimmed its top end of FY23 revenue constant currency (CC) revenue growth guidance to 8-10 per cent from 8-11 per cent, which was lower than what Dalal Street had been building in.
 It reported $15.81 billion of revenue for the second quarter -- up 9 per cent YoY in CC terms, which was towards the top end of its guidance band of 6-10 per cent.
 Order booking was strong in managed services segment, but a bit soft in consulting, analysts said adding that the muted commentary on workforce growth was a only sore spot.

-Post Accenture's quarterly numbers and guidance, Dalal Street analysts are preferring large cap IT stocks over smaller peers.
+Post Accenture's quarterly numbers and guidance, Dalal Street analysts are preferring large cap IT stocks such as Infosys and Tech Mahindra (TechM) over smaller peers.
 Their views vary, however, with some analysts still remaining cautious on the sector outlook.

 Accenture's revenue growth and cut in guidance are both better than expectations, said Nuvama Institutional Equities.
 "At the beginning of FY23, Accenture expected the Consulting segment to grow in high-to-mid-single digit, but now it expects consulting to grow in mid-single digit.
 Conversely, despite macro headwinds, Outsourcing is expected to grow in double-digit (as guided earlier) as demand continues to be resilient since clients continue to invest in tech to improve efficiency and drive transformation," it said.